 Over the next ten years, the charity, the television station and their charitable arm, Neighbors 4 Neighbors, had a wonderful partnership.
 They called on the kids in the club for projects and we enjoyed media exposure facilitating recognition in the community.
-The two, Kids 4 Kids & Neighbors 4 Neighbors were often perceived as public schools in Miami-Dade and Broward County.
+The two, Kids 4 Kids & Neighbors 4 Neighbors were often perceived as being one in the same.
+Neither one seemed to care since the reward was mutual.

+The kids' enthusiasm was contagious and during the first year of the club, the Fill-A-Backpack Campaign was born.
+The goal of the campaign was to fill new backpacks with school supplies for 500 homeless children living in shelters and attending public schools in Miami-Dade and Broward County.
 We wanted to make the life of a child in need a little brighter.
 Students in the club, as well as other students in the school and community, became so inspired in making a difference for other kids that, at the end of the first annual campaign, 1,000 backpacks were collected, filled with school supplies, and delivered to homeless, abused, migrant, and foster children.

-In our second year, the club entered a National Grant Contest and was recognized by Northern Life Insurance claiming its third prize in a national competition that attracted thousands of educators.
-Larry Stein, their regional sales manager, flew to Miami from Atlanta with a larger than life, 5 foot check made out to Kids 4 Kids for a whopping \$12,000.
-That money launched Kids 4 Kids, a 501©3 not for profit organization.
+In our second year, the club entered a National Grant Contest and was recognized by Northern Life Insurance, claiming its third prize in a national competition that attracted thousands of educators.
+Larry Stein, their regional sales manager, flew to Miami from Atlanta with a larger than life, 5-foot check made out to Kids 4 Kids for a whopping \$12,000.
+That money launched Kids 4 Kids, a 501(c)(3) not for profit organization.